0xdeadbeefnetwork/se050ard_wallet/README.md

 _SiCk @ afflicted.sh

 ## Contributing

 Issues and PRs welcome.
 This is experimental software - use at your own risk.

 ## Disclaimer

-This is experimental software for educational purposes.
-There is **NO seed phrase backup** - if you lose the SE050, you lose your funds.
-Do not use with funds you cannot afford to lose.
+This is experimental software.
+While it now supports seed phrase backups, you are responsible for securing your seed phrase.
 The author is not responsible for any loss of funds.

+---

+*"Not your keys, not your coins.
+Your keys in a secure element, backed up on paper, definitely your coins."*